 Goto: I agree.
 Cacoo is useful as a common language.
 I use the AWS icon, and with Cacoo it’s easy to understand.
-Also I think that Cacoo would be perfect tool for startups, since you can start using it for free, there’s no installation barrier, and your plan could be changed to match your company’s growth.
+Also, I think that Cacoo would be the perfect tool for startups since you can start using it for free, there’s no installation barrier, and your plan could be changed to match your company’s growth.
 You don’t need to worry about crashing and losing data.
 The cloud’s advantages are a big, unique benefit.

 Do you have any feedback or requests for Cacoo?

 Tamura: When I want to share a diagram created by Cacoo, I export them as PNG and PDF files.
 Then, I share the diagram with my clients through Backlog, so it would be great if Cacoo diagrams could be shared directly to Backlog.

 Sugihara: Last year when I started working at this company, I was involved in the launch of our Osaka office.
 I thought, “It would be nice if I could draw a house floor plan with Cacoo.”
 Although Windows has a variety of editing software for drawing house plans, Mac doesn’t.
 If Cacoo had those features, I will introduce it to all my coworkers and friends! [smiles]